NAV0MITA11GHOSHAL/My_Portfolio/README.md

 Here people will be able to know about my education details, what skills I have gained, the projects that I have done and a list of my publications.
 In the projects section they will be able to take a view of my projects.
 In the Publications section they can read my published articles.
 After that there is a button named “Get In Touch” where they can Email me.
-Last but not the least, people can follow me in Linked In and Github.
+Last but not the least, people can follow me in LinkedIn and GitHub.
 Upon clicking the icon they will be redirected to the respective pages.

 My Portfolio Website link: https://nav0mita11ghoshal.github.io/My_Portfolio_Website/